 I have had IBS for most of my life.
 When I was younger no one called it IBS.
 There wasn’t a name for it or any reasonable cause.
-It was just something I lived with and dreaded, took Pepto-Bismal and Immodium for the symptoms and never knew I could control it or change it.
+It was just something I lived with and dreaded, took Pepto-Bismal and Immodium for the symptoms, and never knew I could control it or change it.
 It cropped up at the most inconvenient moments, ruining so many good times.

 As an adult in my late twenties, I began to experience migraine headaches.
-I went to several doctors, chiropractor, acupuncture, physical therapy.
+I went to several doctors, chiropractors, acupuncture, physical therapy.
 I tried more prescription medications than I could count.
 Migraines ruled my life.
 I got them a couple of times a week and sometimes they lasted for days.
 I took sumatriptan as needed for nearly twenty years.

 I thought I was doing my body good by eating plenty of whole grains and raw vegetables but my IBS problems became such an issue a few years ago that the doctor sent me for a colonoscopy.

 I received a clean bill of health and the doctor told me my issues were probably related to some type of food allergy.
 He recommended eliminating processed foods from my diet to see if that helped and also cutting back on the amount of fiber I was consuming.
 If that didn’t help, I would have to start eliminating specific food groups to try to narrow down the allergy.

 So… Don’t eat whole grains and raw vegetables???
 Stop eating processed foods!
 What’s left?
 The thought of eating chicken and boiled vegetables for the rest of my life did not make me very happy.
 To stop eating things I’ve been eating my entire life just seemed like a monumental task, not to mention horribly inconvenient.